maliahavlicek/go-hrvatska/README.md

 users determine an itinerary of places to see and visit while on Holiday in Croatia.

 ### Mockups
 Note: The wireframes are not entirely accurate, they only give a rough estimate on how the website will look on a mobile device.
+The implied navigation in the mockups was dropped once a single page application was determined as the solution framework.
 [Figma.com](https://www.figma.com/) was used to create the following mockups:
 - [Home Page](https://www.figma.com/file/741n0nfS9y7b1T2ICOAqDn/Go-Hrvatska?node-id=1%3A2)\
 ![homepage mockup](assets/images/mockups/Go-hrvatska-homepage.png)